ALBA-Synchrotron/apg/Example_python_DS.md

 gbp buildpackage
 ```

-And after check that the `gbp dch` did not introduce any lintian error.
+And after checking that the `gbp dch` did not introduce any new lintian error,
+it was pushed with:

 ```
 gbp buildpackage --git-tag-only